 60-year-old smoker - £20 per month premium

-|Rank||Company||Sum Assured||Survival Period||Maximum Age||Notes|
+|Rank||Company||Sum Assured||Qualifying Period||Maximum Age|

 Best over 50s life insurance with free gift

 When considering free gifts, it is important to understand the true value of the gift.
 The company that offers the best free gift may actually provide the lowest amount of cover and so you need to understand what is most important to you.
 Would you prefer to receive a £50 gift voucher or would you be better off being insured for more or receiving additional benefits, such as additional illness cover?